obspy/obspy/misc/docs/source/tutorial/advanced_exercise/advanced_exercise.rst

 b) Calculate the epicentral distance from the station coordinates (46.387°N, 7.627°E) and catalog epicenter fetched above (46.218°N, 7.706°E).
-Some useful routines for such tasks are included in :mod:`obspy.core.geodetics`.
+Some useful routines for such tasks are included in :mod:`obspy.geodetics`.

 3. Seismometer Correction/Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~